Banding Projects

 WINTER MARSH SPARROW BANDING

 Marsh sparrow banding began during the winter of 2011-2012 with the objective of determining habitat requirements, site fidelity, relative abundance, and distribution of the species.
 The birds are flushed into mist nets at high tide roosts in the salt marsh.
 The target species are Seaside Sparrows, Nelson's Sparrows, and Saltmarsh Sparrows.
-During the winter of 2011-2012, 21 sites were sampled once to assess sparrow distribution across the island.
-In future seasons, only a subset of those sites will be sampled but will be visited 2-3 times in a season.
+Between 15-20 sites are sampled each winter.

 PAINTED BUNTING BANDING